 ELAGSEKRL1:

-Learning Target: Remembering names of important places and characters of the reading.
+Learning Target: Remember the names of important places and characters in the reading.

-Research-Based Instructional Strategy: The students will be modelled about the process of how to question and answer.
-The best way to do it is to keep a question and answer session in the class after reading.
-The teacher will ask the first question related to the reading of the day and every student will get a chance to answer it according to his or her understanding (Teacher guidance, 2015).
-Knowledge is best learned through questioning therefore this strategy is good for teaching kindergarten students because the question and answer session will repeat the information and allow the students to remember names of important places and characters of the reading.
+Research-Based Instructional Strategy: The students will be modeled the process of how to ask questions and answers.
+The best way to do it is to have a question-and-answer session in the class after reading.
+The teacher will ask the first question related to the reading of the day, and every student will get a chance to answer it according to his or her understanding (Teacher Guidance, 2015).
+Knowledge is best learned through questioning; therefore, this strategy is good for teaching kindergarten students because the question and answer session will repeat the information and allow the students to remember the names of important places and characters in the reading.
 Moreover, it will motivate them to stay inquisitive throughout their academic lives.
-Thus, it provides bases of inquisitive learning.
+Thus, it provides a basis for inquisitive learning.

 ELAGSEKRL2: